 Domestic Espresso Machine:

-This grind setting is specifically designed to suit some of the very popular domestic espresso machines.
+This grind setting is specifically designed to suit some of the very popular domestic espresso machines, like Delonghi and Sage machines.
 This setting is not as fine as the 'Espresso' setting.

 3fe recommended grind style: Domestic Espresso